Weighing stars from birth to death: mass determination methods across the HRD: (Strongly) model-dependent methods

 HRD fitting for post-AGB and CSPNe stars is problematic both from the point of view of the models and the observations.
 One of the traditional bottlenecks has been the determination of the CSPNe luminosities, due to the lack of accurate distances. \citet{gonzalez:2019} have published a catalogue of CSPNe based on \gaia DR2 \citep{GAIA2018}, including the newly determined luminosities.
 Figure~\ref{fig:cspne} shows the resulting HRD \citep{gonzalez:2020} and includes the evolutionary tracks from \citet{miller:2016} for a typical subsolar metallicity (Z= 0.01).
-It is apparent from the plot that mass estimates can achieved with precision of the order of 10 to 15\% for CSPNe masses in the range $0.5<M_{\rm CSPN}/\msun<0.8$.
+It is apparent from the plot that mass estimates can be achieved with precision of the order of 10 to 15\% for CSPNe masses in the range $0.5<M_{\rm CSPN}/\msun<0.8$.
 The situation worsens for more luminous CSPNe due to crowding of tracks next to the Eddington limit.
 The main uncertainty in the case of CSPNe masses comes from the debatable accuracy of the models.
 Many authors claim that binarity is key in the formation of PNe, and we know that at least some systems are formed after a common envelope event (Reindl et al.\ 2020).
-Tracks for a CSPN of a given mass greatly differ, depending on whether the CSPN is assumed to come from the post-AGB evolution of a single star, or from the diversity of binary formation scenarios such as the Roche lobe overflow of a low-mass RGB star or intermediate-mass post main-sequence star, or a common envelope event, to name a few --- see Reindl et al. (2020) for an example of this regarding the close binary CSPNe Hen-2 428.
+Tracks for a CSPN of a given mass greatly differ depending on whether the CSPN is assumed to come from the post-AGB evolution of a single star, or from the diversity of binary formation scenarios (e.g. wind mass transfer, Roche lobe overflow, common envelope evolution, etc.).
+See Reindl et al. (2020) for an example of this regarding the close binary CSPNe Hen-2 428.
 Consequently, the choice of the set of models/scenarios adopted for the derivation of the mass of a given CSPN is key for a correct determination of its mass.
 Other recent mass estimates based on good distance determinations come from CSPNe in open clusters, as presented by \citet{fragkou:2019,fragkou:2019b}.
 Interestingly, these two objects can also be used to constrain the IFMR (Sect.~\ref{sec:stellarphysics}, \ref{sec:wd-masses}).